 Aerial Movements & Ballet

 Besides having classes for adults–and kids–Aerial Arts Association also does workshops and special events all around town.
-The association offers aerial and ballet classes for adults, either through a membership package or a one-time experience.
+The association offers aerial, handstand, and gymnastics for adults and children, as well as ballet, aerial yoga, body workouts and stretch.
 You can become a member of this group for better prices.
 They’re great with kids as well, so be sure to check it out for yourself and even get your little ones in as well for some movements classes!

-As for Aerial Arts Macau, their range is wider: besides aerial classes, they also teach yoga, pole dancing, and a mix between yoga and aerial, which they call Yogalates.
+As for Aerial Arts Macau, besides aerial classes, they also teach yoga, pole dancing, and a mix between yoga and aerial, which they call Yogalates.
 Located close to Dom Pedro V Theatre, it’s very central and easy to get there.
 Why not join for some late afternoon classes before heading off on your errands?